Hawaii Big Island: along the northeast Hāmākua Coast

 Akaka Falls State Park is tucked away inland, not far from the main highway along the Hamakua coast.
 Over time, Mauna Kea has puffed away, increasing landmass in height and in breadth.
 But trade winds and the resulting rains have also carved deep gorges, gullies, and valleys along the northern coastline.
 Inevitably present are waterfalls, and Akaka Falls drops over 440 feet (130 metres) from top to bottom.

-From west to east in the map below, the locations of Waipio Lookout, Laupahoehoe, and Akaka Falls are marked by the dark blue, light blue, and green pins, respectively.
+From west to east in the map below, the locations of Waipio Lookout, Laupahoehoe, and Akaka Falls are marked by pins W, L, and A, respectively.

 I made the photos on 21 January 2012.
-This post appears originally on Fotoeins Fotopress (fotoeins.com).
+This post appears originally on Fotoeins Fotografie at fotoeins DOT com as http://wp.me/p1BIdT-1n3.